When you hit your 40s, the best thing about aging is that you know yourself better than ever. You want to look good and feel great for yourself.

 14. Know where to splurge and where to save.

 Spend on classic pieces with quality fabrics that you’ll wear year after year.
-I still have one of my first blazer purchases.
-It’s a classic black blazer from Ann Taylor.
 High quality lasts.
+The tailoring, cut, and fabric make a difference.

 15. Use accessories to look current.

-If you’re in a style rut, consider whether your hairstyle may play a role in that.
-If you’ve had the same haircut for the last 20-30 years, is your style still current?
+If you’re in a style rut, freshening up your hairstyle can help.
+If you’ve had the same haircut for the last 20 years, ask yourself, is your style still current?

 You may only need to change up your look a little bit.
 Perhaps shifting your part or going for a deep side part would update your look.
 Maybe go a little longer or shorter.
-Or wear it straighter or add in a subtle beachy wave with a curling iron to freshen up your look.
+Wear it straighter, or create a subtle beachy wave with a curling iron to freshen up your look.
+Or wear your bangs longer and swept to the side.

-The most important thing is to always do what’s right for you.
-A middle part is on trend right now, but I’m not likely to part my hair that way since a side part is more flattering on me.
+The most important thing is to follow your personal preference and wear what’s right for you.
+A middle part is on trend right now, but a side part is more flattering for me, so that’s what I prefer to wear.

 Work on it now to have it later in life.
 Your future self will thank you.